Heather Caplan, RD

 I take any and every opportunity to travel.
 I prefer to explore by running, hiking, backpacking, sky-diving, or walking everywhere.
 I left the country to run a half marathon in Israel two days after I got married (sans new husband), have lived in nine states, visited four continents, and been lost more times than I care to count.
 I’ve learned my favorite life lessons through running, yoga, friendships with like-minded people, and Sunday brunches with mimosas.

-Disclaimer: the content on this site is not meant to replace personal nutrition and/or medical advice.
+Disclaimer: the content on this site is not meant to replace personal nutrition or medical advice.
+Please consult a registered dietitian